mheap/nexmo-developer/_documentation/en/concepts/guides/glossary.md

 ## Number inventory

-Search for, buy and update your inventory of numbers using Nexmo Dashboard.
+Search for, buy and update your inventory of numbers using Vonage Dashboard.

 ## Number format

-Within the Nexmo Voice API, all numbers are in E.164 format.
+Within the Vonage Voice API, all numbers are in E.164 format.
 This means that numbers:

 * Omit both a leading `+` and the international access code such as `00` or `001`.
 * Contain no special characters, such as a space, `(`, `)` or `-`.